deansallinen/mailroom/README.md

 ## Writing Tests

 For running tests we will install Mocha, Chai, and ChaiHTTP.

-Run `npm install mocha -g && npm install mocha chai chai-http --save-dev` then `mkdir test`
+Run `$ npm install mocha -g && npm install mocha chai chai-http --save-dev` then `$ mkdir test`

 ## Routing

-Lets start by creating a test at `touch test/routes.spec.js` where we will add the tests for our API routes.
+Lets start by creating a test file with `$ touch test/routes.spec.js` where we will add the tests for our API routes.
 First include the above libraries and tell Chai to use the HTTP module.

 ```javascript
 const chai = require('chai');